-Many of us confuse the difference between a pantry vs. larder, whereas both are used for storage.
+Many of us confuse the difference between pantry vs. larder, whereas both are used for storage.
 This article will look at the similarities and differences between a pantry and larder.

 What is a pantry?